Lepton Phenomenology of Stueckelberg Portal to Dark Sector: Introduction

 An encouraging indication of new physics has recently come from measurements of the anomalous magnetic moment (AMM) of the muon $(g-2)_{\mu}$.
-The Fermilab Muon g-2 Collaboration published~\cite{Muong-2:2021ojo} the observation of 4.2 $\sigma$ deviation of the $(g-2)_{\mu}$ from its SM value and stimulated an explosion of the BSM literature.
+The Fermilab Muon $g-2$ Collaboration published~\cite{Muong-2:2021ojo} the observation of 4.2 $\sigma$ deviation of the $(g-2)_{\mu}$ from its SM value and stimulated an explosion of the BSM literature.
 As is known, measurements of $ (g-2)_{\mu} $ are a very sensitive probe of BSM physics.
 The Fermilab Muon $g-2$ result with such unprecedented precision can severely limit or refute many BSM models.

 On the other hand, there is no doubt that the SM is an incomplete theory, requiring some physics beyond its scope to explain a number of problems that cannot be addressed in the SM.
 Among them, the DM problem is one of the most obvious.
 As we already mentioned, DM hints at the existence of a DS of the Universe, which not only provides DM particle candidates, but is also populated by other particles involved in interactions governed by some dark symmetries.
-The DS with possible non-trivial physics could have a phenomenological impact on the SM sector through portals such as the well-known kinetic mixing of dark and normal photons.
+The DS with possible nontrivial physics could have a phenomenological impact on the SM sector through portals such as the well-known kinetic mixing of dark and normal photons.
 Other hypothetical DS particles can have access to the SM sector through different portals and contribute to various observables, in particular, to $(g-2)_{\mu}$, allowing one to probe the DS.

 We should stress that there is much evidence of deviation from SM.
-Besides $(g-2)$ of muon~\cite{Aoyama:2020ynm} they are strong CP problem and rare meson decays~\cite{Pospelov:2017kep}-\cite{Zhevlakov:2020bvr}, flavor non-universality~\cite{Ema:2016ops,Buras:2021btx}, $b-s$ quark anomaly, and others.
-It motivates theoretical study/constructing of effective Lagrangians beyond Standard Model (BSM) trying to involve new particles/portals, like axion, dark photon, vectors, pseudoscalars, scalars, and axials, etc.~\cite{Alexander:2016aln,Alekhin:2015byh}, \cite{Kahlhoefer:2017dnp}-\cite{Buen-Abad:2021fwq}.
+Besides $(g-2)$ of muon~\cite{Aoyama:2020ynm,Dorokhov:2014iva}, evidence includes the strong CP problem and rare meson decays~\cite{Pospelov:2017kep}-\cite{Zhevlakov:2020bvr}, flavor nonuniversality~\cite{Ema:2016ops,Buras:2021btx}, $b-s$ quark anomaly, and others.
+It motivates theoretical study/construction of effective Lagrangians beyond Standard Model trying to involve new particles/portals, like the axion, dark photon, vectors, pseudoscalars, scalars, axials, etc.~\cite{Alexander:2016aln,Alekhin:2015byh}, \cite{Kahlhoefer:2017dnp}-\cite{Buen-Abad:2021fwq}.